Piotr1215/cloudrumble/docs/tacos.md

 ### Scalr

-<https://www.scalr.com/> has a very comparable offering to TFC/TFE, all main features are included.
+[Scalr](https://www.scalr.com/) has a very comparable offering to TFC/TFE, all main features are included.
 They were openly advertising themselves as a replacement for TFC/TFE but with fair price policy.
 They provide multi-tenant SaaS and self-managed solution (for higher volumes, minimal contract per year 30k USD, charged 40 USD per workspace monthly) as well.

-Scalr has a concept of Custom Hooks <https://docs.scalr.com/en/latest/workspaces.html#custom-hooks> which can enhance terraform workflow.
+Scalr has a concept of [Custom Hooks](https://docs.scalr.com/en/latest/workspaces.html#custom-hooks) which can enhance terraform workflow.
 It can run other terraform commands (like fmt), shell scripts and API calls before and after terraform plan or apply respectively.

-Scalr also has classic webhooks <https://docs.scalr.com/en/latest/webhooks.html> which can be triggered after various events.
+Scalr also has classic [webhooks](https://docs.scalr.com/en/latest/webhooks.html) which can be triggered after various events.
 Configuration is split between webhooks and endpoints internally.
 It also has integration with Zapier.

 Scalr has a concept of RBAC layers and inheritance (also for credentials, etc.).
 It can serve eg. as distinction between prod and non-prod or between projects.
 Cloud credentials can be defined in the top layer and then propagated down to particular workspaces.
 The same with authorization configuration.

-We can use Workspace state sharing <https://docs.scalr.com/en/latest/state_sharing.html> to share information between “platform” and “project scoped” environments.
+We can use Workspace [state sharing](https://docs.scalr.com/en/latest/state_sharing.html) to share information between “platform” and “project scoped” environments.
 It’s actually more a matter of terraform itself, Scalr is helping with accessibility.

 In my opinion Scalr has better UI with more information about terraform runs.
 Eg. a view with number of added, changed, deleted resources per resource type with option to drill down into details.
 Compare that with plain terraform plan output when trying to see something particular in lengthy list.

 ### Env0

-<https://www.env0.com/> has TACOS capabilities but it’s pretty different than TFC or Scalr.
-It’s closer to general purpose CI/CD system as they are focusing a lot on Custom Flows <https://docs.env0.com/docs/custom-flows> where any kind of script, ansible, etc. can be added into terraform workflow (before and after apply, etc.).
+[Env0](https://www.env0.com/) has TACOS capabilities but it’s pretty different than TFC or Scalr.
+It’s closer to general purpose CI/CD system as they are focusing a lot on [Custom Flows](https://docs.env0.com/docs/custom-flows) where any kind of script, ansible, etc. can be added into terraform workflow (before and after apply, etc.).
 They support terraform and Terragrunt (I think it’s not important anymore) templates.

-It has capability to do automatic drift detection <https://docs.env0.com/docs/drift-detection> where Env0 can notify or take action after some external process or user is changing Cloud environment from outside of terraform.
+It has capability to do automatic [drift detection](https://docs.env0.com/docs/drift-detection) where Env0 can notify or take action after some external process or user is changing Cloud environment from outside of terraform.

 Env0 has an interesting concept of costs management.
 It can monitor real costs and correlate them with terraform deployments, it can also setup limits for teams and users on spending.

-It can also work with TTL for whole environments and delete them automatically. <https://docs.env0.com/docs/policy-ttl> It can help with feature environments setup.
+It can also work with TTL for whole environments and delete them automatically.
+[Policy TTL](https://docs.env0.com/docs/policy-ttl) can help with feature environments setup.

 Besides interesting features mentioned above I also have a quite a lot concerns with other things.
-There is no support for PR automation with AzDO yet <https://docs.env0.com/docs/plan-on-pull-request> .
-It doesn’t provide access to statefiles, they are being managed somehow behind the scene.
+It does’t provide access to state files, they are being managed somehow behind the scene.
 I also haven’t found any option to integrate with terraform CLI, so it seems it doesn’t support classic remote run like TFC or Scalr.
 Documentation is not providing enough details.

 ### Spacelift

-<https://spacelift.io/> same as Env0 has TACOS capabilities but it’s also pretty different than TFC or Scalr, but in different way than Env0.
+[Spacelift](https://spacelift.io/) same as Env0 has TACOS capabilities but it’s also pretty different than TFC or Scalr, but in different way than Env0.
 It’s also somehow closer to general purpose CI/CD systems and it’s probably the most customizable TACOS.
 Beside terraform it also supports Pulumi and plan to support also CloudFormation, Ansible and ARM templates were announced.
 It wants to provide wrapper and similar user experience regardless to chosen “backend” technology.

-Regarding customizations it also offers Custom workflows <https://docs.spacelift.io/concepts/stack/stack-settings#customizing-workflow> where shell scripts can be added before and after terraform plan, destroy, etc. But it also supports Customized runner image <https://docs.spacelift.io> /integrations/docker#customizing-the-runner-image where practically anything can be added to Docker image.
+Regarding customizations it also offers [Custom workflows](https://docs.spacelift.io/concepts/stack/stack-settings#customizing-workflow) where shell scripts can be added before and after terraform plan, destroy, etc. But it also supports [Customized runner image](https://docs.spacelift.io/integrations/docker#customizing-the-runner-image) where practically anything can be added to Docker image.
 Also arbitrary files can be mounted to the run container.
 But these files must be uploaded to Spacelift first.

-It has capability to do automatic drift detection <https://docs.spacelift.io/concepts/stack/drift-detection> where Spacelift can notify or take action after some external process or user is changing Cloud environment from outside of terraform.
+It has capability to do automatic [drift detection](https://docs.spacelift.io/concepts/stack/drift-detection) where Spacelift can notify or take action after some external process or user is changing Cloud environment from outside of terraform.

-In addition to classic sharing of remote state between cloud workspaces (they are called stacks in Spacelift) it also allows to share internal context <https://docs.spacelift.io/concepts/configuration/context#introduction> it actually looks like better approach but it would need more research.
+In addition to classic sharing of remote state between cloud workspaces (they are called stacks in Spacelift) it also allows to share [internal context](https://docs.spacelift.io/concepts/configuration/context#introduction) it actually looks like better approach but it would need more research.

-It seems that Spacelift is also going forward with private module registry and provides like CI/CD for modules with tests <https://docs.spacelift.io> /vendors/terraform/module-registry#tests <https://docs.spacelift.io/concepts/run/test-case> against short-lived environments.
+It seems that Spacelift is also going forward with private module registry and provides like CI/CD for modules with [tests](https://docs.spacelift.io/vendors/terraform/module-registry#tests).

-Spacelift also has the most customizable options to work with OPA policies <https://www.youtube.com/watch?v=GWWybopkyko&t=2s>
+Spacelift also has the most customizable options to work with [OPA policies](https://www.youtube.com/watch?v=GWWybopkyko&t=2s)

 ## TACOS Providers Comparison Matrix